Distributions and Dividends | Royce

 A very important component of an investor's total return comes from the reinvestment of distributions.
 By reinvesting distributions, investors can maintain an undiluted investment in a Fund.

-To get a better picture of the impact of reinvested distributions, please see the "Market Price Performance History Since Inception" charts for Royce Micro-Cap Trust and Royce Value Trust.
+To get a better picture of the impact of reinvested distributions, please see the "Market Price Performance History Since Inception" charts for Royce Micro-Cap Trust and Royce Small-Cap Trust.

 How Distributions Affect Your Mutual Fund Investment